LCTI: Mobility Needs Assessment for Paskenta Band of Nomlaki Indians’ Tribal Members and Business Operations

 - It is helpful to show the community how changing their travel behavior will save them time and money before addressing how they can address environmental concerns and reduce GHG.

-- About 1/3 of the volume of weekly traffic to tribal land and offices comes from outside of Glenn or Tehama Counties.
+- About 1/3 of the volume of weekly traffic to tribal land and offices came from outside of Glenn or Tehama Counties.